Gautam Gulati

 Gautam Gulati (born 27 November 1987) is an Indian film and television actor known for his roles in Tujh Sang Preet Lagayi Sajna, Pyaar Kii Ye Ek Kahaani and Diya Aur Baati Hum.
 In 2014, he participated in the reality show Bigg Boss 8 and emerged as the winner.
 He appeared in Rakesh Mehta's short film Darpok, which was screened at the 67th Cannes Film Festival, and in Siddhartha-The Buddha where he played the role of Devadutta.
 He played Indian cricketer Ravi Shastri in Mohammad Azharuddin's biopic Azhar.
 His next project was Behen Hogi Teri, where he played the role of Rahul.
 In 2019 he portrayed the role of a RAW Agent in Operation Cobra, a web series on Eros Now.

 Early life

-Gulati was born on 27 November 1987 and he hails from Delhi.
+Gulati was born on 27 November 1987 in Delhi.

 Career

 Gulati made his television career with auditioning for MTV Roadies 5 but got rejected.
 Gulati started his acting career in television with the 2008 series Kahaani Hamaaray Mahaabhaarat Ki where he played Duryodhana.
 He later played one of the supporting roles in Zee TV's Kasamh Se and played Varun which was by Ekta Kapoor.
 Later in the same year he played Tejj in Star Plus show Tujh Sang Preet Lagai Sajna.

 In 2010 he was selected to play a gay character Shaurya Khanna in Star One's Pyaar Kii Ye Ek Kahaani.
 From 2011 to 2014, he played Vikram Rathi in Star Plus' longest running show Diya Aur Baati Hum.
 In September 2014, he participated in the reality show Bigg Boss in its eighth season as a celebrity contestant.
 He survived for 19 weeks until he emerged as the winner.